 INTRODUCTION

-Tetrapleura tetraptera is a deciduous plant that grows on the border of the West and Central African rainforest zone (Adesina et al., [1].
+Tetrapleura tetraptera is a deciduous plant that grows on the border of the West and Central African rainforest zone (Adesina et al., [1]).
 It is commonly found in the forest outliners in the African plains (Adusei et al., [2].
 Ethnomedically, all parts of Tetrapleura tetraptera have been reported to be used for pharmacological and therapeutic purposes (Saliu et al., [3]; Lin et al., [4]).
 The stem bark is partially and fairly smooth, grayish-brown and thin (Adesina et al., [1].
 The fruits consist of a freshly pulp with small, brownish – black seeds.
 Its fruit is used for the management of convulsions, leprosy, inflammation, and rheumatism (Adusei et al., [2].
 The fruits contain oily, aromatic and sugary substances when the fruits drop as red brown pods, their smell attracts insects, termites, animals and even humans who need them for food and other uses.
 Its antioxidant activities has been documentated by Kemigisha et al., [5].
-The fruit is used to prepare soup for mothers from the first day of birth to prevent post partum contraction (Mbaveng et al., [6].
+The fruit is used to prepare soup for mothers from the first day of birth to prevent post-partum contraction (Mbaveng et al., [6].
 The aqueous fruit extract has also been shown to possess hypoglycaemic properties (Ojewole and Adewunmi, [7]; Adusei et al., [2]).
 The root extract has also been established to be used for the treatment of gastrointestinal associated clinical problems (Saliu et al. [3].
 Korang et al., [8] reported the anti-fungi capabilities of Tetrapleura tetraptera.
 The largest visceral organ, liver, regulates different body activities such as metabolism, secretion, storage and detoxification (Delgado-Montemayor et al., [9].
 It is constantly exposed to high amounts of xenobiotics like drugs and environmental pollutants which enter the body and are delivered to it via the hepatic portal vein after intestinal absorption.
 Xenobiotics undergo biotransformation which is by and large a detoxification process.
 Several oxidative reactions in this process produce reactive metabolites that are more harmful than the parent compound and can induce lesions within the liver.
 These metabolites bind covalently to cell macromolecules causing increased lipid peroxidation, reduced cellular ATP production and oxidative damage to resultant liver diseases.
 Naturally, the liver protects itself from harmful reactive metabolites, and ultimately liver diseases through its antioxidant system (Ogunlakin and Sonibare, [10]; Famobuwa et al., [11]; Onda et al., [12]; Enema et al., [13]; and Larbie et al., [14]).
 On the other hand, it is overwhelmed by the extreme production of reactive metabolites leading to liver diseases.
 Numerous reports indicate a continuous increase in the prevalence rate of liver diseases (Agyei-Nkansah and Taylor-Robinson [15].
 Despite the advances in contemporary medicine, Arhoghro et al., [16] reported that conventional drugs used in treatment of liver disease are inadequate and have serious undesirable effects.
 These reasons may to a degree be responsible for the high incidence rate of liver diseases.
 Globally, developing countries have resorted to medicinal plants since they consider these plants to be natural, have less toxicity, easy accessibility and simple assimilation in the body and are cost-effective (Fatima et al., [17].
 Though, literature revealed the phytochemical and in vitro antioxidant activities are essential for protective activities of the cell, no information was found regarding in vivo antioxidant activities and hepatocurative potentials of the fruit extract of Tetrapleura tetraptera.
 The present study thus sought to assess the in vitro antioxidant and hapatocurative potentials of ethanol extract of Tetrapleura tetraptera fruit on albino rats induced carbon tetrachloride.

 2.0 Material and Methods